nishidabruno/semantic-tagging/README.md

 The service provides a simple API with three-step pipeline:

-1.  **Generation:** First, it analyzes the user's prompt to generate a broad list of "candidate" tags, sorting them into categories like the main subject, the background, and the overall style.
+1.  **Generation:** First, it analyzes the user's prompt to generate a list of "candidate" tags, sorting them into categories like the main subject, the background, and the overall style.
 2.  **Validation:** Next, it takes each candidate tag and searches on the vector database to find the closest semantic match.
 This is where "pink hair" becomes the more standard `pink_hair`.
-3.  **Finalization:** Finally, de-duplicated list of the best tags, correctly prioritized, and returns it to the user.
+3.  **Finalization:** Finally, de-duplicated list of the best tags, correctly prioritized, is returned to the user.

 ## Getting Started

 ### Prerequisites

-You will need **Ollama** and **Qdrant** running.
-The easiest way to get started is with Docker.
+To run it locally ou will need **Ollama** and **Qdrant**.

 1.  **Install Ollama:** Follow the official instructions at [ollama.com](https://ollama.com/).
 Then, download the necessary AI models:
     ```bash
     ollama pull gemma3:4b
     ollama pull embeddinggemma
     ```
-2.  **Run Qdrant (vector database):**
+2.  **Run Qdrant (vector database):** The easiest way to get started is with Docker.
     ```bash
     docker run -p 6333:6333 -p 6334:6334 \
         -v $(pwd)/qdrant_storage:/qdrant/storage:z \